Pastoral Support and Assistance Grant

 - Assistance to report to the police.

 The application is assessed by an independent assessor who will determine the amount of the grant that the diocese will offer.
-The amount that may be awarded through the Scheme is capped at $75,000.

 The person will be required to sign a deed of release to accept the amount and finalise the matter.

 The PSAAS assessment matrix is survivor-focused and modeled on the Royal Commission's recommendations.

 Further information on the counselling payment, payments based on 100-point score, and the matrix for calculating payment - 100-point score can be found here.

 For further information contact the Director of Professional Standards on (03) 6220 2025 or email: email@example.com